Web Design NC III with TESDA

 -

-14Introduction to HTMLPreview 4m
+14Introduction to HTML

 HTML, or HyperText Markup Language, is the standard language used to create the structure of web pages.
 It defines the meaning and organization of content on the web, such as text, images, links, and forms.